Are we a good match?

-This is a lodge that must deliver all of the following: five-star game viewing; top guides; every in-lodge comfort; hospitality and very good cuisine.
-We know where they are to be found.
+This is a lodge that must deliver all of the following: game viewing out of the top drawer; engaging safari guides; all in-lodge conveniences; genuine hospitality and good food.

 When should we book?

-Aim to book a safari 9 - 12 months in advance.
+Aim to book a safari well in advance.
 This is important.
 Safari lodges are very small, so they fill up fast.
 The average size is 10 rooms.
-The best ones sell first, as you would expect.
-If you are booking for Christmas, do it 18 months in advance; most camps add a surcharge for this period.
+The best lodges sell first, as you would expect.

 Why choose MB Safaris?

-We have knowledge based on decades of searching for safari excellence.
-We incorporate the best into our highly focussed tours, confident they will surpass your expectations.
+We have knowledge based on decades of searching for safari excellence, which we love delivering to our clients.
+We incorporate the best into our highly focussed tours, confident they will delight you.
 We look for the shining stars, the ones that stand out from the rest.
-It's personal, for us.
-We take pride in offering our clients incredible wildlife experiences, and your satisfaction is what motivates us.

 A good honeymoon choice?

-Actually, no. There's quite a lot that is not explained on safari websites, for example: the size of the property is, who else shares it, how many vehicles can use it for game drives (you don't want traffic on a game drive!), what certification the game rangers have, and so on.
+Actually, no. There's quite a lot that is not explained on safari websites.
+For example: the size of the property, who else shares it, how many other vehicles can use your reserve for game drives, and so on.
 Not as interesting as leopard portraits, but still important.

-Then there are the added costs: Park fees, bed levies, gate fees, transfer fees to the lodge, and flights to the game reserve.
-We quote including all these add-ons.
+And remember the added costs: Park fees, bed levies, gate fees, transfer fees to the lodge, and flights to the game reserve.
+Be sure you compare apples with apples when getting prices.

 When is the best time to go on safari?

+It depends where you want to go.
 Absolutely any time in Kruger and Victoria Falls.
-Favourites - and therefore the most busy! - are the months of March - May and then August - November.
-Cape Town is magnificent from October to May, and can be cool and wet in June and July.
-High season in Botswana is June to September, in general.
+Our favourites are the months of March - May and August - November.
+Cape Town is magnificent from October to May; high season in Botswana is June to September.

 What are private lodges and reserves?

-Private lodges are non-state owned.
-They are found in private game reserves, many of which have been physically incorporated into the Kruger National Park.
-This means that the fences between them have been removed in order to promote more natural movement of wild animals.
-Some private lodges are within the Kruger Park itself; these lodges have bought concession areas for their own exclusive use.
-All safari lodges on our tours are private, either in private reserves or in private Kruger concessions.
+Private lodges are situated in private game reserves.
+Some of these have been incorporated into the Kruger National Park.
+This means that the fences between them have been removed to promote more natural movement of wild animals.
+Some private lodges are in the Kruger Park itself; these lodges have bought concession areas for the exclusive use of their guests - the general public may not drive here.
+All safari lodges used on our tours are private, either in private reserves or in private Kruger concessions.

-A major difference between state camps and private lodges is the style of game drives: private lodges offer smaller vehicles (about 6 - 8 guests on each) and the ability to go off-road.
-State-owned lodges or camps offer self-drive in closed vehicles, or larger open game drive vehicles with guides (up to 22 guests), and there is no off-roading permitted.
-You will be subjected to traffic and, at times, bad manners, when Kruger Park is busy.
-The accommodation and food in state (national) parks and reserves is often basic.
+A major difference between state camps and private lodges is the style of game drives: private lodges offer smaller, open vehicles (about 6 - 8 guests on each) and the ability to go off-road.
+State-owned lodges or camps offer self-drive in closed vehicles, OR larger, open game drive vehicles with guides (up to 22 guests), and there is no off-roading permitted.
+In the National Parks you find increased public traffic and, at times, poor driving.
+The accommodation and food in national parks is often rather basic; or you can self-cater.

 Why do private safari lodges cost more?

-- The lodges are kept small to preserve safari atmosphere.
+- The lodges are kept small to preserve authentic safari camp atmosphere.

-- They offer superior comfort and service, and more exclusive game viewing on open vehicles.
+- They offer superior comfort and service, and exclusive game viewing on small open vehicles.

-- Staff ratios are high: there are more staff members than guests.
+- Staff to guest ratios are high: there are more staff members than guests.

-- Maintenance of buildings and bush vehicles, and bringing in consumables, make for big overheads.
+- Maintenance of quality buildings and bush vehicles, and bringing in consumables, make for big overheads.

-- Conservation fees are charged by by the game reserve - from visitors and lodge owners alike.
+- Conservation fees are charged by the game reserve - from visitors and lodge owners alike.

-- Road maintenance is costly and ongoing; and petrol consumption is high.
+- Road maintenance is costly and ongoing; petrol consumption is high.

 - Extra staff is now necessary to fight increasing poaching activity.